MaoZiming/papers/8-edge-computing/82-tinyos.md

 ### Component Types

 * Hardware abstractions
   * The RFM radio component.
-This component exports commands to ma- nipulate the individual I/O pins connected to the RFM transceiver and posts events informing other components about the transmission and reception of bits.
+This component exports commands to manipulate the individual I/O pins connected to the RFM transceiver and posts events informing other components about the transmission and reception of bits.
 * Synthetic hardware
   * It shifts data into or out of the underlying RFM module and signals when an entire **byte** has completed.
   * This component is an enhanced state machine that could be directly cast into hardware.